fcn06/swarm/README.md

 *   **Full Agent:** The "brain" of the operation.
 It understands the overall goal, breaks it down, accesses skills from other A2A agents and tools from the MCP middleware, and directs the execution of the plan.

 *(Note: An optional MCP Server is provided in the `examples` section for testing purposes.)*

+## **🚀 Quickstart into an example : Multi-Agent Orchestration Use Case:**

+To jumpstart your engagement with Swarm, explore concrete multi-agent orchestration use cases.
+The `documentation/use_case_combined_agents` directory contains a `list of commands to be executed` from the root of the `swarm` repository, detailing these scenarios.

 ## **🚀 Getting Started & Prerequisites**